Downward entailing: Strawson-DE

 This is not a downward-entailing context because the above proposition does not entail “Only John ate kale for breakfast” (John may have eaten spinach, for example).

-Von Fintel (1999) claims that although only does not exhibit the classical DE pattern, it can be shown to be DE in a special way.
-He defines a notion of Strawson-DE for expressions that come with presuppositions.
+Kai von Fintel (1999) observed that although only does not exhibit the classical DE pattern, it is still DE in a special way.
+He defines a notion of Strawson downward entailingness based on the concept of Strawson entailment, where entailments can be checked while ignoring presupposition failures.
 The reasoning scheme is as follows: